edgedb/easy-edgedb/README.md

     SELECT any(array_unpack(doors) < jonathan_strength); # Only this part is different
 ```

-And of course, we could also create a function to do the same now that we know how to write them.
+And of course, we could also create a function to do the same now that we know how to write functions and how to use `any()`.
 Since we are filtering by name (Jonathan Harker and Castle Dracula), the function would also just take two strings and do the same query.

 Don't forget, we needed `array_unpack()` because the function [`any()`](https://www.edgedb.com/docs/edgeql/funcops/set#function::std::any) works on sets: